ambient-bio/ambient-bio/README.md

-v1 branch is gatsby -> deployed on netlify with publish directory "public" main branch is netlify (2nd version) -> not dpeloyed.
+- v1 branch is gatsby -> deployed on netlify with publish directory "public"

+- v2 branch is gatsby full lava -> deployed on netlify with publish directory "public"

+- main branch is netlify (2nd version) -> not deployed.

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->
 <p align="center">